poemm/testnet/c_cpp_guide.md

 cd ../../cwrc20
 ```

 The output `main_chiseled.wasm` is an Ewasm contract.
-To deploy it from http://ewasm.ethereum.org/studio/, we need to convert it form the `.wasm` binary format to the `.wat` (or `.wast`) text format.
+To deploy it from http://ewasm.ethereum.org/studio/, we need to convert it from the `.wasm` binary format to the `.wat` (or `.wast`) text format.
 This conversion can be done with Binaryen's `wasm-dis`.

 Aside: Alternatively one can use Wabt's `wasm2wat`.
 But Binaryen's `wasm-dis` is recommended because Ewasm studio uses Binaryen internally, and Binaryen can be quirky and fail to read the `.wat` generated elsewhere.
 Also, if Binaryen's `wasm-dis` can't read the `.wasm`, try using Wabt's `wasm2wat` then `wat2wasm` before trying again with Binaryen.